vmware-archive/node-examples/authenticate/README.md

 Finished
 ```

-## Review example code
+## Review Example Code
 Snippets of the example code index.js are captured below.

 ### Configuration

 This block of code configures the client cache.
 The log location and metrics are written to the data directory.
 The PoolFactory configures a connection pool which uses the locator to lookup the servers.

-There is a small change from the put-get-remove example configuration, we add the following lines
+There is a small change from the put-get-remove example configuration -- we add the following lines,
-which adds a username and password used by the GemFire cluster to authenticate the client.
+which add a username and password used by the GemFire cluster to authenticate the client.
 The
-credentials are sent to the cluster with authenticating and authorization handled on the server side.
+credentials are sent to the cluster with authentication and authorization handled on the server side.

 ```javascript
 cacheFactory.setAuthentication((properties, server) => {